 Jack White angered his New York fans on Saturday (Sept.
 29) when he abruptly ended his set at Radio City Music Hall.
 According to reports, concertgoers were outraged when the singer left the stage after just 12 songs, and they formed a mini-mob outside of the venue.

 Taco Bell Doritos Locos Instagram Commercial – What’s the Song?

 Taco Bell's new Doritos Locos Tacos have become a craze in the fast food world since they were released this past spring.
 Recently, the chain has reported that they have sold 200 million tacos so far.
 So it's no surprise that the company used the popular app Instagram and an indie rock hit for their new commercial to promote the brand even further.

 2012 has been a big year for superhero films.
 'The Avengers,' 'The Dark Knight Rises' and 'The Amazing Spider-Man' have all made a huge splash on the silver screen, and there's announcements of even more films on the way.
 But filmmakers aren't the only ones entranced by superhuman powers.
-Rockers are also notorious for telling the stories of their favorite superheroes, and they do it the only way they know how: through the power of song.
+Rockers are also notorious for telling the stories of their favorite superheroes, and they do it the only way

-The lyrics for Stereophonics' 'Superman' convey a person who thinks he's as great as a superhero, but behaves oppositely of the person he's trying to embody.
+'Superman' The lyrics for Stereophonics' 'Superman' convey a person who thinks he's as great as a superhero, but behaves oppositely of the person he's trying to embody.
 The 2005 single references the Metropolis man and his partner Lois Lane, only to further illustrate the characteristics and behaviors a superhero shouldn't have.

-Black Lips guitarist Cole Alexander said the song 'Spidey's Curse' centers around a comic book he received in his ninth grade sex ed class.
+'Spidey's Curse' Black Lips guitarist Cole Alexander said the song 'Spidey's Curse' centers around a comic book he received in his ninth grade sex ed class.
 The comic book was called ‘Power Pack,' and it told the story of Peter Parker being molested as a small child.